-Preventing disease through targeted worming is an essential part of keeping your horse healthy.
-But de-worming is not a one-size-fits-all process.
+Preventing disease through targeted worming is an essential part of keeping your horse, cow, sheep and alpaca healthy, but de-worming is not a one-size-fits-all process.

-In the past, most horses were wormed at set intervals.
+In the past, most horses and production animals were wormed at set intervals.
 However, this has led to increasing levels of resistance to worming medication.

-That’s why regular faecal egg count testing is vitally important to ensure your horse is on a worming protocol that is specially tailored for them.
-And to make this testing easier, the Cameron Veterinary Services equine team have created a drop-off faecal egg count service for horse owners in the Adelaide Hills region and Gawler area.
+That’s why regular faecal egg count testing is vitally important to ensure your animal is on a worming protocol that is specially tailored for them and to make this testing easier, the Cameron Veterinary Services team have a simple and easy drop-off faecal egg count service for owners!

-By understanding your horse’s parasite load, we can then provide recommendations for a de-worming schedule, as well as forming a baseline for future faecal egg count testing.
+By understanding the parasite load, we can then provide recommendations for a de-worming schedule, as well as forming a baseline for future faecal egg count testing.

 How often should you test?

-We recommend that 3-4 faecal egg counts should be performed per horse annually, spread pretty evenly across the year.
-This will allow us to understand the worm burden within your horses.
+We recommend that 3-4 faecal egg counts should be performed per annually, spread pretty evenly across the year.
+This will allow us to understand the worm burden within your property.

 Our faecal egg count service

-To make faecal egg count testing easier for horse owners in our local area, we have created an easy drop-off service.
-Simply collect a small sample of your horse’s fresh poo in a bag and drop it off to us at our Gawler East vet clinic or at our Mount Pleasant equine practice.
-We will assess your horse’s worm burden, and provide recommendations for any required de-worming products.
+To make faecal egg count testing easier for owners in our local area, we have created an easy drop-off service.
+Simply collect a small sample of fresh poo in a bag and drop it off to us at our Gawler East vet clinic or at our Mount Pleasant equine practice.
+We will assess the worm burden and provide recommendations for any required de-worming products.

 Collecting a sample

-The two most important factors when it comes to collecting a sample for testing are freshness, and if you have more than one horse, identifying which horse it belongs to!
+The two most important factors when it comes to collecting a sample for testing are freshness, and if you have more than one animal to be tested, identifying who it belongs to!

-1. Label a plastic bag with your horse’s name and your own contact details.
+- Label a plastic bag with your animal’s name and your own contact details.

 Cameron Veterinary Services faecal egg count loyalty card

-The cost of the faecal egg count is $25 per sample.
-With many of our equine clients having multiple horses, we have created a loyalty card, whereby every 10th test is free.
+The cost of the faecal egg count is $36.75 per sample.
+With many of our clients having multiple animals, we have created a loyalty card, whereby every 10th test is free.

 Contact us to find out more